Leaf-Agriculture/docs/docs/planet_overview.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-### Planet Images

-Additionally, to Sentinel 2 images, Leaf provides an integration with Planet, fetching PlanetScope images from a back-fill and forward-fill specified by the user.
+Leaf provides an integration with Planet, fetching PlanetScope images from a back-fill and forward-fill specified by the user.
 We generate 4-5* multi spectral bands and a total of 10-11* images between RBG and NDVI GeoTiffs.
 PlanetScope provides numerus categories of products from different satellite sensors called `itemTypes` and for each one of the we have many `assetType`.
 For now, we only support `PSOrthoTile` and the assets `analytic_5b` and `analytic_sr` for more information on those assets check the [documentation](https://developers.planet.com/docs/data/psorthotile/#available-asset-types).